 Desmond Belmont

 If you want to find a character barely anyone knows (or cares about) in the Castlevania lineage, you need look no further than Desmond.
-Created for the mobile-only game Castlevania: Order of Shadows, Desmond's game was built, from the ground up, specifically for mobile phones.
-Sadly, what the makers didn't do was build a very good game, so no one payed attention to it.
+Created for the mobile-only game Castlevania: Order of ShadowsThe first original Castlevania game released for mobile phones.
+Not a port of any existing title, this game was instead a new game built, from the ground up, as a Metroidvania title for mobile devices., Desmond's game was built, from the ground up, specifically for mobile phones.
+Sadly, what the makers didn't do was build a very good game, so no one paid attention to it.

 No, really.
 We went out of our way to research him and see what information might be out there about the character that we missed.
 Barely any of the fan sites have anything on him, and most of it amounts to two sentences stating "Desmond was from this game.
 He used a whip."